ignite/cli/docs/contributing/technical-setup.md

 ### iTerm2 terminal emulator

 On macOS, install the [iTerm2](https://iterm2.com/) OSS terminal emulator as a replacement for the default Terminal app.
-Installing iTerm2 provides an updated version of the Bash shell that supports useful features like programmable completion.
+Installing iTerm2 as a replacement for Terminal provides an updated version of the Bash shell that supports useful features like programmable completion.

 ### Using ZSH as your default shell